marcellbarsony/notes/CCNA/1.0_Network_fundamentals/1.5_TCP_vs_UDP/05_IP_Header.md

 the packet payload is not included in the checksum.
 Its contents are interpreted based on the value of the Protocol header field.

-[List of IP protocol numbers](https://en.wikipedia.org/wiki/List_of_IP_protocol_numbers) contains a complete list of payload protocol types.
+[Wikipedia - List of IP protocol numbers](https://en.wikipedia.org/wiki/List_of_IP_protocol_numbers) contains a complete list of payload protocol types.

 Some of th common payload protocols include: